Table Of Contents

 Guest posting helps you do three things:

 And it’s these three things that make it such a popular tactic, especially when you consider how easy it is to do.

 All you need to do is follow these four simple steps:

 You can do this by using Google; search for your keyword with the following phrases:

 If anything looks like a match, add it to an Excel sheet; keep doing this until you have a solid list of targets.

 This is about making sure the targets are worth building a link from.
 You’re searching for websites that have high domain authority and receive a lot of traffic.

 You can check this out using Ahrefs or SEMRush.
 For any target that doesn’t cut, delete it from your list.

-Now it’s time to outreach; you can do this by creating an awesome pitch, make sure it’s personal and adds value to the website.
+Now it’s time for outreach; you can create an awesome pitch, make sure it’s personal, and adds value to the website.